 Travel doesn’t fit into a box.
 It’s a lot of things.
 It’s more than seeing a place or a style of travel.
 But one thing that permeates all discussions about the nature of travel is that, at the end of the day, travel is about making connections.
 Not only with places, but with people, too.

 Ios is quite beautiful, with a picturesque town, great beaches, and historic terraced cliffs.
 But there’s nothing really special about the island itself.
 There are more beautiful islands in Greece.
 And, really, I prefer my islands to have more palm trees, jungle, and tropical fish.

 You meet a lot of people when you travel.
 Faces and names begin to blur after a while.
 You become friends on Facebook, but you rarely ever see each other again.
 I’ve met thousands of people on the road, but only a handful of people whose weddings I’ll attend and babies I’ll meet.
 It becomes a rare occurrence when you meet people you connect with on a deeper level.
 It happened to me when I lived on the Thai island of Ko Lipe in 2006, where, four years later, all of us were having Christmas together.
 It happened on Haat Rin in 2007, where, two years later, I attended the wedding of my Australian friends.
-It happened last year in Valencia, when 3 Americans, 2 Australians, and 1 Malaysian shared a dorm room for a week and clicked so well that people asked us how, when, and where we had became such good friends, given our different nationalities and locations.
-“We just met 3 days ago,” we would say to their astonishment.
+It happened last year in Valencia, when three Americans, two Australians, and one Malaysian shared a dorm room for a week and clicked so well that people asked us how, when, and where we had became such good friends, given our different nationalities.
+“We just met three days ago,” we’d say to their astonishment.

-And so hagain on Ios, a group of strangers came together and acted as though they had known each other for years.
+And so again on Ios, a group of strangers came together and acted as though they’d known each other for years.
 Some will work the whole season on Ios.
 Others leave in a few weeks.
 Some stay half the summer.
 Some left before me.
-But all of us impacted each other in some way, and each day I see a common update on Facebook from those who already left — “I miss Ios.”
+But all of us impacted each other in some way, and each day I see a common update on Facebook from those who have already left: “I miss Ios.”